What Does FEXI Measure in Neurons?: Speculations

 \subsection{FEXI in permeable cells}

-Simulating exchange in the whole neural tissue requires a number of cells with a volume fraction around 80\% with the rest volume attributed to extracellular space.
-Since we do not have such a comprehensive digitalized tissue at hand, the addition of ECS occurs in a semi-numerical way using the exchange model of \eq{eq_ex}.
-This model is applied to a single cell with an adjacent ECS.
-The latter is assigned the volume fraction $v_o=0.2$ and the Gaussian diffusion with $D_{\rm ecs}=0.8\units{\mu m^2/ms}$.
-The central quantity, $M(t)=[M_i(t), M_o(t)]^\dagger$ has a dual interpretation.
+Simulating exchange in the whole neural tissue requires a number of cells occupying a volume fraction around 80\% with the rest volume attributed to extracellular space.
+Since we do not have such a comprehensive digitalized tissue at hand, the addition of ECS occurs in a semi-analytical way using a slightly modified exchange model of \eq{eq_ex}.
+It applies to a single cell with an adjacent ECS.
+Diffusion within the cell is taken into account numerically.
+Diffusion in ECS is described analytically assuming its volume fraction $v_o=0.2$ and the Gaussian diffusion with $D_{\rm ecs}=0.8\units{\mu m^2/ms}$.
+The central quantity, $M(t_m)=[M_i(t_m), M_o(t_m)]^\dagger$ has a dual interpretation.
 When found with no applied gradient, it is the normalized magnetization, which coincides with the normalized amount of spins.
-The normalization implies $M_i(t)+M_o(t)=1$ for both quantities.
-We use this approach to find fractions of migrating spins.
-Addition of field gradients decouples these quantities as described below.
+The normalization implies $M_i(t_m)+M_o(t_m)=1$.
+Non-zero gradients render $M(t_m)$ the transverse magnetization with reduced the components according to their response to diffusion weighting.